 Small and medium businesses are having a hard time making use of particular banking services due to the highly restricted bank loans.

 A few years ago, 99.5% of transactions in Indonesia were in cash.
 However, now we have witnessed the increased popularity of cashless transaction, with the emergency of FinTech startups.
 As of December 31, 2016, there were more than 17.4 million credit cards issued in Indonesia.
 For that, Indonesia is expanding FinTech in key financial services including payments and lending.
+Furthermore, the industry in Indonesia recorded a positive growth in terms of transaction value.
+A transaction value was recorded at US$ 333 billion in 2013 and would increase significantly to US$ 563 billion (in estimation) in 2019.

 We see a lot of exciting trends driven by payment gateway providers such as DOKU, Midtrans, and Xendit, with hundreds of other FinTech innovations on the rise.